by Susan Flantzer © Unofficial Royalty 2017

 Photo taken three days after the wedding

 After the luncheon, Elizabeth changed into a powder blue outfit and Philip into another uniform.
 It had started to rain, but Elizabeth insisted upon driving to Waterloo Station in an open carriage so the people could see the newly married couple.
-Hot water bottles were packed at her feet and Susan, her favorite Corgi who was accompanying her mistress, sat beneath her lap robe.
+Hot water bottles were packed at her feet and Susan, her favorite Corgi, accompanying her mistress, sat beneath her lap robe.
 As the couple left Buckingham Palace, members of the Royal Family threw paper rose petals at them.

 The first part of the honeymoon was spent at Broadlands, the home of Lord and Lady Mountbatten, Philip’s aunt and uncle.
 The newlyweds had little privacy there as the public and photographers continuously sought opportunities to see them.
 The last part of the honeymoon was spent at the secluded Birkhall near Balmoral in Scotland.